Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 From La Cala de Mijas begins Senda Litoral, a coastal walkway along the seashore.
 All the way to Calahonda and on to the border of Marbella.

-So the second way to explore the pretty Costa is to walk.
+So, in fact the way to explore the prettiest parts of the Costa del Sol coastline is to walk.

-Walk the Costa del Sol Coast: Senda Litoral Mijas
+Walk the Costa del Sol Coastline: Senda Litoral Mijas

 Senda Litoral Mijas and Restaurante San Antonio, Costa del Sol